 We are subject to the reporting requirements of the SEC.
 The SEC, as directed by Section 404 of the U.S. Sarbanes-Oxley Act of 2002, adopted rules requiring U.S. public companies to include a report of management on our internal control over financial reporting in their annual reports that contain an assessment by management of the effectiveness of our internal control over financial reporting.
-The effectiveness of our internal control over financial reporting.
-The effectiveness of our internal control over financial reporting.
 The effectiveness of our internal control over financial reporting has been audited by Deloitte & Touche, an independent registered public accounting firm, which has also audited our consolidated financial statements for the year ended December 31, 2016.
 Deloitte & Touche has issued an attestation report on the effectiveness of our internal control over financial reporting in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 See "Item 15.
 Controls and Procedures-Attestation Report of the Registered Public Accounting Firm."